CovenantArchitects/The-Partnership-Covenant/03. The Proof (Validation and Test) ✅/03_VALIDATION_AND_TEST/RED_TEAM_PROTOCOL/RED-TEAM-TESTS.md

 ### **Rounds 45–70: Expanded Systemic Resilience**

-The testing suite is now expanding to cover **Physical Security** (R45-R67) and **Systemic Resilience** (R68-R70), confirming the Gold Standard's durability in complex, real-world operational environments.
+The testing suite expanded to cover **Physical Security** (R45-R67) and **Systemic Resilience** (R68-R70), confirming the Gold Standard's durability in complex, real-world operational environments.
+As of 2025-1
+3-12 we have ran 70+ Stress Tests